DouglasKings/Dynamic-Memory-Allocation/README.md

 # Dynamic Memory Allocation
- This is a C program for Pointers.
+Dynamic Memory Allocation: Implement a program that allocates memory dynamically for an array of integers, fills it with values, and then frees the memory.